Munster Agricultural Society: History

 In June 2020, during the COVID-19 pandemic, the society held its first virtual show.

-In the Marina Park in Ballintemple, the first phase of which was opened in 2021, a red steel pavilion stands to mark the location of the society's old showgrounds, on which some of the park is located.
+In the Marina Park in Ballintemple, the first phase of which was opened by Cork City Council in 2021, a red steel pavilion stands to mark the location of the society's old showgrounds, on which some of the park is located.

+In 2023, the Tánaiste, Micheál Martin, inaugurated a scientific partnership involving the society and University College Cork (UCC).
+The agreement is intended to facilitate the establishment of a farmland biodiversity teaching and research initiative inside the agricultural science department at UCC.
+The goal of the plan, in collaboration with the Environmental Research Institute (ERI), is to create and implement a curriculum focused on educating, researching, and extending activities related to biodiversity in farming.
+The Cork University Foundation received a donation of €375,000 from the Munster Agricultural Society as a contribution towards the project.
+In 2024, an exhibition of grassland biodiversity initiatives was conducted on a test allotment at the premises through a display operated by UCC.

 Notable members

 Notable people who have served on the society's general council (formerly the 'general committee') includes: